datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/servicenow-api.md

     === "3.
 Instance Credentials"

-        Here you will find your credentials necessary to connect your ServiceNow instance to DataDistillr.
+        Here you will find your credentials necessary (Instance name, Username and Password) to connect your ServiceNow instance to DataDistillr.

         ![Instance creds][image-12]